berteeny/marvelFlix-angular/README.md

-# MarvelFlixAngularClient
+# MarvelFlix Angular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.0.

-The API used was created by myself in another project: it is hosted on Render [here](https://movie-api-v2dh.onrender.com/documentation.html) and the repository for that project can be found [here](https://github.com/berteeny/Movie_API).
+The API used was created by myself in another project: it is hosted on Render [here](https://movie-api-v2dh.onrender.com/documentation.html) and the repository for that project can be found [here](https://github.com/berteeny/Movie_API) (Note * the API takes an extra few moments to load on first startup, as it is hosted using Render's free version).

+## Docs
+Documentation for all classes and methods used can be found in the `docs/` folder.

 ## Development server